Puerto Rico national baseball team: 2008–2011

-Puerto Rico began this Olympic cycle participating in the 2008 America Baseball Cup.
-The team debuted on September 26, 2008, defeating Mexico 2:1, this game was won by Josué Matos.
+Puerto Rico began this Olympic cycle participating in the 2008 Copa América.
+The team debuted on September 26, 2008, defeating Mexico 2–1.
+This game was won by Josué Matos.
 Puerto Rico concluded the tournament's first round undefeated, with victories over Brazil (6:3), Aruba (7:0) and Guatemala (8:0).
-In the first two games, Andy González scored four doubles and Carlos Rivera hit his second home run of the round.
+In the first two games, Andy González hit four doubles, and Carlos Rivera hit his second home run of the round.
 In the game against Aruba, Orlando Román threw a perfect game over seven innings.
 In the second round, Puerto Rico defeated Panama (9:4) to qualify for the 2009 Baseball World Cup.
 On the second date, the team lost their only game of the tournament to Venezuela (5:4).
 In the next game, the team defeated Netherlands Antilles by ten runs (14:4).
-Puerto Rico won the 2008 Americas Baseball Cup on October 5, 2008, defeating Nicaragua in the final.
+Puerto Rico won the tournament on October 5, defeating Nicaragua in the final.

-Puerto Rico hosted Pool D of the 2009 World Baseball Classic, debuting with a 7-0 victory over Panama.
-In its second game, the team defeated the Netherlands 3-1.
-Both teams met in an immediate rematch to determine the group winner, which Puerto Rico won with scores of 5-0.
-The team opened the second round by giving the United States its first mercy rule loss, 11-1.
-Puerto Rico next played Venezuela, losing 2-0.
-Facing the United States in an elimination game, Puerto Rico lost 6-5 after losing the lead during the final inning.
+Puerto Rico hosted Pool D of the 2009 World Baseball Classic, debuting with a 7–0 victory over Panama.
+In its second game, the team defeated the Netherlands 3–1.
+Both teams met in an immediate rematch to determine the group winner, which Puerto Rico won with scores of 5–0.
+The team opened the second round by giving the United States its first mercy rule loss, 11–1.
+Puerto Rico next played Venezuela, losing 2–0.
+Facing the United States in an elimination game, Puerto Rico lost 6–5 after losing the lead during the final inning.
 Iván Rodríguez was selected the All-WBC team catcher.

 For the Baseball World Cup, Puerto Rico, once again led by Eduardo Pérez, created a roster composed of mostly professional players, including several Major League Baseball athletes.
-The final cut included infielders Alex Cintrón, Rubén Gotay, Melvin Falú, Carlos Rivera and Angel Sánchez; catchers Orlando Mercado, Jr., Stephen Morales and Raúl Casanova; pitchers Luis Atilano, Mario Santiago, José Santiago, Orlando Román, Juan Padilla, Angel García, Richard Rodríguez, Miguel Mejía, Alexander Woodson, Nelvin Fuentes, Melvin Pizarro and Efraín Nieves as well as outfielders Miguel Negrón, Luis Matos y Miguel Abreu.
+The final cut included infielders Alex Cintrón, Rubén Gotay, Melvin Falú, Carlos Rivera and Angel Sánchez; catchers Orlando Mercado, Jr., Stephen Morales, and Raúl Casanova; pitchers Luis Atilano, Mario Santiago, José Santiago, Orlando Román, Juan Padilla, Angel García, Richard Rodríguez, Miguel Mejía, Alexander Woodson, Nelvin Fuentes, Melvin Pizarro and Efraín Nieves as well as outfielders Miguel Negrón, Luis Matos, and Miguel Abreu.
 José Valentín was selected to perform as both infielder and outfielder.
 Javier Valentín and Juan González were evaluated, but excluded from the final cut due to previous injuries.
 The fact that most of the roster was professional received some criticism from the amateur circuit.
 Journalist Duldin Meléndez of Periodico La Cordillera wrote in a piece that "[Pérez] is not familiar with the [amateur] players and has not even seen them play" expressing a similar concern about the Federation's president, Israel Roldán.
 Juan Carlos Díaz, infielder of the Bravos de Cidra in Béisbol AA, openly expressed disappointment when he did not receive an invitation, noting that he deserved it after leading the Liga Caribe division with an average of .632 and the league's final in offensive.
-Making its debut on September 10, 2009, Puerto Rico's first opponent is Cuba.
+Making its debut on September 10, 2009, Puerto Rico's first opponent was Cuba.